Chapter 6

 My son John was always a happy-go-lucky boy.
 He always had a

 lot of friends, and was very generous.
-However, if he had a dollar in
+However, if he had a dollar

-irresponsible.
+financially irresponsible.

 In the summer between his sophomore and junior year of high